-But, even though oregano is a mild and natural substance, that does not mean it is safe for everyone to use or that an allergic reaction cannot occur.
+But, even though oregano is mild and natural, that does not mean it is safe for everyone to use or that an allergic reaction cannot occur.
 It is always recommended that you check with your doctor before embarking on any type of a natural remedy routine.

 Oregano leaves that are fresh, have been powdered into a spice, or processed into an extracted oil, have all been used in natural healing recipes.
 The Origanum vulgare variety of oregano may be the most potent, from a health benefits standpoint.

-Although dried oregano (spice form) is safe to eat when properly dehydrated and stored for an extremely long time, it may lose its natural healing potency after roughly six months.
+Although dried oregano (spice form) is safe to eat when properly dehydrated and stored for a really long time, it may lose its natural healing potency after roughly six months.

 Oregano oil has a far longer natural healing shelf life.
 The extracted oil has often been an active ingredient in natural remedies created to treat or prevent nausea, sore throat, joint pain, indigestion, cold sores, nasal congestion, as well as joint and muscle pain.